Juel07/patient-progress-app/README.md

 # General info
-A React Native project for a hackathon called CFG Hack from Home 2020.
 Introducing Patient Progress, an app that would automate the process of updating the emergency contacts of a patient with the development of the patient in quarantine.

 # Prerequisities
 ```